 One weird trick to reduce Eleventy Image Build Times by 60%

-This web site does a fair bit of built-time Image Optimization using the HTML Transform method provided by the Eleventy Image plugin.
+This web site does a fair bit of build-time Image Optimization using the HTML Transform method provided by the Eleventy Image plugin.
 I took a bit of a set-it-and-forget-it approach with the plugin on this site, mostly for my own convenience.
 My usage looked something like this:

 import { eleventyImageTransformPlugin } from "@11ty/eleventy-img";